dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How to add data that are not supported as a Connection by Dust

 As a user, you can add your data to a connected platform like Notion or Google Drive.
-Ask an admin to verify if the data you added are synchronized with Dust.
+Ask an admin to verify if your added data are synchronized with Dust.

 Admins/builders can add a Folders by: